YasarMahomedAbbas/WishNest/README.md

 1. **Create Family Group**: Set up your family name and basic settings
 2. **Invite Members**: Send invitation links or emails to family members
 3. **Configure Categories**: Customize item categories to match your family's interests
-4. **Set Privacy Rules**: Configure who can see what within your family group

 ## 📱 Usage